sairam/gitnotify/README.md

 * Copy `.env.example` to `.env`
 * Fill in data into `.env`
 * environment variables required to be loaded for the server to run

+## TODO
+Get an update on demand from slack - http://www.hongkiat.com/blog/custom-slash-command-slack/